-A /16 subnet is about 30,000 devices, and it would take an incredibly long time to manually check for changes to the subnet.
+A /16 subnet is about 65,000 IP addresses, and it would take an incredibly long time to manually check for changes to the subnet.
 By using network discovery and monitoring, you can schedule your tool to pick up changes as they occur.
 Moreover, if you set your schedule to a daily refresh, you can find new network devices that are added and remove devices that are no longer there.

 2. Accelerate Network Issue Diagnosis

 Insights from a network infrastructure map streamline troubleshooting.
 A network mapping exercise can help you find out if and when devices are corrupted, and then utilize your connection to problematic devices to restore service as soon as possible.
 This helps your team reduce network downtime and fulfill your service requirements.

 Utilizing SNMP provides insights on port capacity, how it is utilized by devices, and if there is a bandwidth issue.
 These insights can help you make informed decisions on which devices need more capacity and more utilization.
 For example, if you have a 24-port switch, and 23 ports are in use, you’ll need to add capacity to extend the network.
 This helps network administrators better manipulate traffic for improved network capacity planning.

 NetFlow uses flow maps to give insights into where traffic is sourced and where it is headed.
 If there is a failure along the way, NetFlow data can help you determine the best re-route strategy to maintain network uptime while conducting network hardware maintenance on the problem component.

 Network Map Examples and Types